-The Arts Education programme, called Kali-Kalisu, translated as ‘learn and teach’ from Kannada, focusses on arts-based training for teachers from government schools and support for projects that integrate arts-based learning into the curriculum.
-The programme seeks to showcase good practices and the larger possibilities for arts education within the schooling system.
+The Arts Education programme, called Kali Kalisu (‘learn and teach’ in Kannada), focuses on arts-based training for teachers from government schools and support for projects that integrate arts-based learning into the curriculum.
+The programme seeks to showcase larger possibilities for arts education within the schooling system.

 The programme works closely with the departments of education at the national and state level, to intensify its teacher capacity building programmes in Karnataka.